This is the featured image of the Add Attitude to Your Vocals blog article.

 Producing vocals to stand out in the mix is never an easy process.
-Luckily, in the last decade, many vocal enhancement plugins emerged, ranging from channel strips and equalizers to special processing units.
-Conventional Harmonic Exciter effects and Enhancers are capable tools for juicing up the vocals.
-However, they are quite infamous for their side effects.
+Luckily, many vocal enhancement plugins emerged in the last decade, ranging from channel strips and equalizers to special processing units.
+Conventional Harmonic Exciter effects and Enhancers are capable tools for juicing the vocals.
+However, they are pretty infamous for their side effects.
 These range from listening fatigue to sound artifacts, and the results often sound harsh and artificial.
 Check out the following tutorial to learn how to add attitude to your vocals!

 Noveltech Vocal Enhancer

-Upon opening of the Noveltech Vocal Enhancer, we can see a simple and straightforward looking interface.
-There are not too many controls, and the engine is primarily concentrated on what it should be, the processing of the vocals.
-The IAF process behind the Noveltech Vocal Enhancer boosts the material’s “desired” characteristics dynamically, instead of statically boosting certain frequency areas like an EQ – or artificially adding harmonics like a conventional Enhancer.
-As IAF continually adapts to the source material, the processing results are way superior.
-And the sound remains natural, even when applying more than just a little.
+Upon opening the Noveltech Vocal Enhancer, we can see a simple-looking interface.
+There are not too many controls, and the engine is primarily concentrated on what it should be: the processing of the vocals.
+The IAF process behind the Noveltech Vocal Enhancer dynamically boosts the material's "desired" characteristics instead of statically boosting certain frequency areas like an EQ - or artificially adding harmonics like a conventional Enhancer.
+The processing results are way superior as IAF continually adapts to the source material.
+And the sound remains natural, even when applying more than a little.

 The interface contains a couple of sections that I'll cover below.